Château des Faussesflammes (Castle Xyntillan) – Session 8

 • They go at the double doors, two skeleton sentries are quickly dispatched.

-• Past the double doors is an entrance passage with murder holes, door at their right is stuck, Monmon kick it in.
+• Past the double doors is an entrance passage with murder holes, door at their right is stuck, Monmon kicks it in.

 • There’s loud singing coming from further away but first they stop by an ominous statue depicting a zombie or leper.
-Cordélia notice a hidden compartment in the pedestal.
-Inside is a brain in a jar, she breaks the jar and turn the brain into a pulp.
+Cordélia notices a hidden compartment in the pedestal.
+Inside is a brain in a jar, she breaks the jar and smashes the brain into a pulp.

 • Next there’s a mess hall full of cobwebs with singing skeletons acting like they’re drunk.
 Cordélia destroy most of them with a Smite the Dead (necromancers can be potent undead hunters in WWN).
 But the remaining skeletons pick up their rusty swords and charge.
 New retainer Charles is slain in the ensuing melee.

-• The PCs search the mess hall but are interrupted by the sounds of rattling chains, a red specter appears, barely visible, demanding a blood sacrifice!
-Most weapons they have don’t seem to work against it.
-He inflicts a terrible wound which bleeds profusely on Monmon but Loic heals him with magic.
-Monmon counters with a stab of his powerful spear and hurt the specter.
-Paul hit it with his magical dagger.
+• The PCs search the mess hall but are interrupted by the sounds of rattling chains, a red specter appears, barely visible and demanding a blood sacrifice!
+Most weapons they have don’t seem to work at all against it.
+He inflicts a terrible bleeding wound on Monmon but Loic heals him with magic.
+Monmon counters with a stab of his powerful spear and hurts the specter.
+Paul hits it with his magical dagger.
 The PCs hears the chains fading away, they follow.

 • They’re now in a chapel with a strange procession of monks.
-The red specter already waiting for them goads the monks in taking a « blood toll ».
+The red specte,r already waiting for them, goads the monks in taking a « blood toll ».
 One monk points the PCs with a clawed hand.
 Combat ensues.
-The adventurers managed to slay the dark monks but have lost Edgar and Pierre-Jean to their sharp claws.
+The adventurers manage to slay the dark monks but lose Edgar and Pierre-Jean to their sharp claws.
 Fortunately the red specter did not join the fight.

 • On an altar, Paul finds a fossilised ammonite and as he takes it he gains primordial insights (xp) at the cost of his sanity…